 On-Road Traction Comparison

-AT focuses on stable on-road performance by including a continual rib that increases the contact patch of the tire, providing an additional boost to its on-road grip.
+AT focuses on stable on-road performance by including a continual rib that increases the contact patch, providing an additional boost to its on-road grip.
 This improves dry traction on the road.
 Wet traction is fair because of narrow grooves and lesser sipes which avoid hydroplaning but are not optimal for experiencing extreme wet conditions.

 The AT2 tread has a smaller contact surface with the road, resulting in less grip and have a longer braking distance.
 This harms the tire on-road traction which ranks inferior to the AT tire.
 It performs much better in wet conditions.
 Water can easily pass between the wider grooves and numerous sipes, making it a better choice for driving in wet situations.